tbrowder/GraphicsMagick/README.md

 </tbody>
 </table>

+Other features are planned, PRs and feature requests are welcome.

 Execute program `photo` with the `help` option to see how to use it:

     $ photo help

     Usage: photo image [mode] [options...][help]

     This program uses the 'GraphicsMagick' library to manipulate